November 16, 2021

 this is the season I’ve done nothing but receive.

-even if it arrived late and is brief.
+even if it arrived late, even if it is brief.

 Then the yard and the small field out back